Unc-Status/gitscon-toolkit/README.md

 # gitscon-toolkit

-gitscon-toolkit is a toolkit that is used for C and C++ programs to make development and programming easier. with the gitscon-toolkit you can use git type functions write within your programs source code.
+gitscon-toolkit is a toolkit that is used for C and C++ programs to make development and programming easier. with the gitscon-toolkit you can use git type functions right within your programs source code!

 # gitscon-toolkit gui supports